Brown Butter and Oat Scones & Thoughts on Egypt

 - 1 1/4 teaspoons (6 g) Sea Salt or Kosher Salt

 - 1 Egg

 - heavy cream for brushing

-- Melt butter in a tall saucepan over medium heat.
+- At least a couple hours before making dough, melt butter in a tall saucepan over medium heat.
 Swirl butter occasionally to promote even melting and browning.

 - Cook until butter is a light caramel color and bottom of pan is covered in dark brown flecks.
 Butter will have a toasty smell.
 (Butter will first bubble up and sizzle, then settle down with the solids floating on the surface.
 Keep cooking until nice and toasty, without burning the solids.)